opengeospatial/ets-wcs20/src/site/markdown/index.md

 *   [WCS EOWCS] [OGC® Web Coverage Service Interface Standard - Earth Observation Application Profile](https://portal.opengeospatial.org/files/42722) (OGC 10-140r1)
 *   Compliance Test Language (CTL) 0.5

-General requirements for the implementation:
+## General requirements for the implementation:

 1. At least one protocol implementation should be available and advertised in the GetCapabilities response.
 2. The implementation provides at least two coverages.
 3. The first coverage offering should be a RectifiedGridCoverage with at least 2 dimensions, while the second coverage can be any coverage.
 4. Do not use CoverageId_Bogus as a coverage ID, format_bogus as a format name, mediatype_bogus for the mediatype parameter, or dimension_bogus as an axis name.
 5. The offered coverage must be implemented according to the GMLCov specification (09-146r2).

-## How to run the tests

-The test suite may be run in any of the following environments:

-*   TEAM-Engine: Run the CTL script located in the `/src/main/ctl/` directory.

 ## Test data